cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/virtio.rst

 For basic qemu-KVM installation and other Intel EM poll mode driver in guest VM, please refer to Chapter "Driver for VM Emulated Devices".

-In this chapter, we will demonstrate usage of virtio PMD with two backends, standard qemu vhost back end and vhost kni back end.
+In this chapter, we will demonstrate usage of virtio PMD driver with two backends, standard qemu vhost back end and vhost kni back end.

 Virtio Implementation in DPDK